 Simple TTL to RS232 adapter

-During spare time I made quick design of TTL to RS232 adapter, that works with my AVR development board.
-This adapter helps to connect TTL (Transistor-Transistor Logic) level signals to RS232 interface.
-TTL side is 9-pin female connector and RS232 sire is male connector.
+During my spare time, I made a quick TTL design for an RS232 adapter that works with my AVR development board.
+This adapter helps to connect TTL (Transistor-Transistor Logic) level signals to the RS232 interface.
+TTL side is a 9-pin female connector, and RS232 sire is a male connector.

-Unit is powered from target board using power pins.
+The unit is powered from the target board using power pins.

 The RS232 TTL adapter circuit:

-Put all the in plastic case and see what I have got:
+Put all the in a plastic case and see what I have got:

 The inside of the box: